dustinpfister/blog_posts/_posts/linux-basename.md

 So that is all fine and good, but when it comes to some kind of real use case example I am going to want to feed the path to the file to the base name command from the output of another command, a shell or environment variable, or some other kind of data from a file or something to that effect.
 So I think some additional examples are called for here.

 ## 2 - Piping a url to the basename command with xargs

+So now when it comes to getting into using the basename command with other commands this is a good time to write about another very useful command called xargs.
+Most of the time I can pipe something into a command from the standard output of another command, but it would seem that I can not do that with the basename command.

 ```
 $ echo /foo/bar/baz.txt | xargs basename